Invest Safely with Money Market and Government Bonds

 - Long-Term Income Funds: Invest in securities over a large period to give the shareholder with a flow of income through dividend payments or interest.

 - Large-cap-oriented equity funds: Mutual funds that spend a larger part of their collection of funds in organizations that have a high market capitalization, usually with a cost higher than $10 billion.

 - ELSS- Equity Linked Savings Scheme: These funds are those which help you in saving income tax under Section 80C of the Income Tax Act and saves up to Rs.1.5 lakh.
 These funds have 3 years lock-in period.

 - Thematic – Infrastructure Funds: As the name implies, Invent in a specific sector as per the standard theme.
 Thematic funds are the funds that are invested in companies that trade with activities or schemes linked with a foundation such as construction, steel, cement, and so on.

 - Diversified Equity Funds: Funds that invest people money in any organization without seeing into its area or volume.
 It changes or shares investments over the whole stock market for providing the high-grade returns to the investors.

 DOCUMENTS REQUIRED FOR MUTUAL FUNDS INVESTMENT

 For resident Indians

-Every customer who plans to invest in a mutual funds necessitates being KYC submissive.
+Every customer who plans to invest in mutual funds is required to be KYC verified.
 Individual investors will have to present their identity proof and address proof.

 - Application Form